The rock spur enthroned by the former Sabiona Monastery is considered to be one of the most ancient pilgrimage sites of Tyrol

 Admission

-three of the four churches are freely accessible
+outdoor area of the monastery freely accessible

 More information